jnozzi/cocoadev.com/markdown/SigTrapDuringFullScreen.md

 Try not closing the window but rather just -orderOut: ...

 ----
-If i use orderOut instead of close then no content is displayed on the full screen window, and i get  General/CGSGetSurfaceBounds failed and General/CGSOrderSurface failed errors.
+If i use orderOut instead of close then no content is displayed on the full screen window, and i get  CGSGetSurfaceBounds failed and CGSOrderSurface failed errors.

 ----